MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/links.md

 ### Relative URL

-Use the `relative_url` filter to ensure you get a Github Pages project prefix added.
+Use the `relative_url` filter to ensure you get a GitHub Pages project prefix added.

 The downside to this approach that it uses a literal string - is does not validate if the page actually exists and also does not obey and permalink settings set on the metadata or config.